 Tips To Sell Your California House Without a Realtor

 There are certain advantages and disadvantages to selling a home without the assistance of an agent.
 A homeowner attempting to save money by selling their own home is admirable, and it’s possible.
 If you happen to be one of these people, make sure you understand that putting a home for sale by an owner is a lot more complex than you might believe!
 But not impossible, as it is perfectly viable to sell your home for the best price.
 Even so, before you take the plunge, make sure you understand the disadvantages and benefits of the for sale by owner process.

-If you know your house will be challenging to sell, either because of a unique room or because you're selling in a slow market environment, offering incentives to potential buyers can help sweeten the deal.
+If you know your house will be challenging to sell, either because of a unique room or because you're selling in a slow market environment, offering incentives to potential local buyers can help sweeten the deal.
 Repair or improvement credits upfront, paying the buyer's closing costs or included items like appliances that aren't generally included in a sale are all examples.